xNavid/best-practices-i-learned/README.md

 // store email or set to empty string if undefined const userEmail = user.email || '';

-// Call a function using the
+// Call a function using the stored variable await storeEmail(userEmail);
-await storeEmail(userEmail);
 ```